Well, thanks for the entertainment...pretty good warm-up there.

 - Galleom in Super Smash Bros.
 Brawl does this twice in a row.

 - Metal Gear Solid is pretty fond of this as well.
 You can shoot someone with a few dozen bullets, and drain of his life points.
-But often enough he either gets away anyway or at least tells you his life story before dying. (examples?
+But often enough he either gets away anyway or at least tells you his life story before dying.
 Psycho Mantis is quite talkative before his end, while Sniper Wolf gets away after the first battle.
 Revolver Ocelot escapes whatever you throw at him, it though he sometimes at least shows he got hurt.
-Liquid is the King of the Trope, however: his first battle with Snake ends when the helicopter he's piloting gets shot down in flames, and when he reappears uninjured a matter of hours later, it is probably the least absurd comeback he pulls off (the others involve an explosion right next to him so strong it knocked Solid out from across the room, and being beaten to death followed by a twenty-story fall).
+Liquid, however, is the game's master of this little maneuver: his first battle with Snake ends when the helicopter he's piloting gets shot down in flames, and when he reappears uninjured a matter of hours later, it is probably the least absurd comeback he pulls off (the others involve an explosion right next to him so strong it knocked Solid out from across the room, and being beaten to death followed by a twenty-story fall).

 - The sequels are better with this.
 In 2, you only tranquilize Olga, so no problems with her survival, Vamp... is immortal, so don't ask me how his life bar works anyway, Fatman does seem to meet his end when you beat him, so does Solidus.
 In Three, Ocelot does survive no matter what you hit him with, but the Cobras all have the decency to blow up after you beat them.
 And in Four, all battles are final.